header

 Ayurvedic Parasitic Protocols

 In India, where parasites are endemic, it is believed that people with weaker digestions are more prone to parasitic infections.
-Parasites thrive on undigested food.
+Intestinal parasites thrive on undigested food.
 Eventually, the host suffers from tissue weakness and degeneration.
 Not surprisingly, Ayurveda uses hot spices both to stimulate digestion and destroy parasites.
-Contrary to Hulda Clark, Ayurveda rigorously opposes the use of dairy products when trying to rid the body of parasites.
+Use of dairy products during parasite cleases is generally discouraged except in some circumstances where curd is mixed with powdered herbs.

-In India, doctors prescribe hot spices to eliminate parasites.
-It goes without saying that such spices will also stimulate peristalsis and perhaps aggravate the tendency towards diarrhea, but diarrhea is the body's natural way of ridding itself of parasites.
-Black pepper and asafoetida (a disgusting smelling spice that somewhat resembles garlic though it comes from resin rather than a bulb) are normally used to increase what Ayurveda terms "digestive fire."
+Spices will, of course, stimulate peristalsis.
+They can also potentially aggravate the tendency towards diarrhea, but diarrhea is one way the body uses to rid itself of parasites.
+Black pepper and asafoetida (an intense smelling spice that somewhat resembles garlic though it comes from resin rather than a bulb) are often used to increase what Ayurveda terms digestive fire.
 Cayenne, though not native to India, is also used.
 Then, as with the Chinese, Ayurveda employs bitter herbs, but not so much to stimulate the flow of bile as to detoxify the body of poisons.
 Parasites dump ammonia gas into the body.
 This disturbs many physiological processes as well as pH.

-Banyan Botanicals makes a formula based on vidanga that contains the highly bitter neem leaf, the stinky asafoetida, hot black pepper and pippali, carminative ginger and ajwan, and the three fruits found in the famous triphala formula that is used to rejuvenate the colon.
+Banyan Botanicals makes a formula based on vidanga that contains the highly bitter neem leaf, the stinky asafoetida, hot black pepper and pippali, carminative spices, and the three fruits found in the famous triphala formula that is used to rejuvenate the colon.
 It also contains kutaja bark, Ayurveda's chief anti-dysentery herb that is also used to detoxify the gastrointestinal tract.

 Sacred Medicine Sanctuary